JishnuSetia/DLT-PoC-Docker/README.md

 A modern, responsive Proof of Concept (PoC) Gallery designed to provide a centralized interface for discovering, filtering, viewing, and interacting with technology-focused PoCs.

-The application provides a clean government-oriented interface for showcasing PoCs developed across different agencies, teams, and technology areas.
+The application provides a clean, government-oriented interface for showcasing PoCs developed across different agencies, teams, and technology areas.

+> **Current Version:** AI/chat functionality is not included in this release.
+The backend currently provides PoC and deliverable API functionality, while the AI functionality is reserved for a future version.

 ---

-## Overview
+# Overview

 POC Gallery is a web-based platform that allows users to:

-- Browse available Proofs of Concept
+* Browse available Proofs of Concept
-- Search PoCs by title, description, or agency
+* Search PoCs by title, description, or agency
-- Filter PoCs by agency
+* Filter PoCs by agency
-- Filter PoCs by technology
+* Filter PoCs by technology
-- Filter PoCs by status
+* Filter PoCs by status
-- View detailed information about individual PoCs
+* View detailed information about individual PoCs
-- View PoC benefits and technology stacks
+* View PoC benefits and technology stacks
-- View team members associated with each PoC
+* View team members associated with each PoC
+* View PoC demonstration videos
-- Share individual PoCs through a unique URL
+* Share individual PoCs through unique URLs
-- Open a PoC directly using a shared URL
+* Open a PoC directly using a shared URL
-- Navigate to external PoC resources
+* Navigate to external PoC resources
-- Start an AI-powered chat experience for a specific PoC
+* Retrieve PoC and deliverable information through the backend API
-- Run the application with a lightweight Python/FastAPI backend
+* Run the application using Docker containers

-The frontend is designed to remain lightweight and dependency-free, while the backend provides the foundation for AI-powered functionality.
+The frontend is lightweight and dependency-free, while the backend provides API functionality for PoC and deliverable data.

 ---